Qubes-Community/Contents/docs/hardware/hardware-selection.md

 This document aims to simplify that.
 Click on the links, read the supporting information if desired, reach a conclusion.

+You may also want to check [those resources](/docs/misc/iaq.md#xen-passthrough-compatible-video-cards) if you plan to use GPU passthrough (more suitable to desktop computers: laptop users will likely have a hard time finding a hardware combination that fits their needs since most of the supported graphics adapters are secondary adapters).

 **Note** Qubes OS does not endorse any of the manufacturers or methods listed.

 ### Start here ###